paramoredigital/EE-YQL-Plugin/README.md

 	Hendersonville is a Town

 #### Using Prefixing to Avoid Variable Conflicts
 Due to the way ExpressionEngine parses your templates, there is a possibility of variable conflicts in your nested variable pairs.
-This settings prefixes all your nested variables in an effort to thwart this behavior.
+This setting prefixes all your nested variables in an effort to thwart this behavior.
 Here's a thread illustrating my frustration with this: http://expressionengine.com/forums/viewthread/217221/

 The following example pulls in a user's latest Google+ activity.